Lemma 50.8.1. In the situation above there is a canonical isomorphism

 In this section, given an $\mathcal{O}_ X$-module $\mathcal{F}$ and an $\mathcal{O}_ Y$-module $\mathcal{G}$ let us set

 The bifunctor $(\mathcal{F}, \mathcal{G}) \mapsto \mathcal{F} \boxtimes \mathcal{G}$ on quasi-coherent modules extends to a bifunctor on quasi-coherent modules and differential operators of finite over over $S$, see Morphisms, Remark 29.33.3.
-Since the differentials of the de Rham complexes $\Omega ^\bullet _{X/S}$ and $\Omega ^\bullet _{Y/S}$ are differential operators of order $1$ over $S$ by Modules, Lemma 17.30.5.
+The differentials of the de Rham complexes $\Omega ^\bullet _{X/S}$ and $\Omega ^\bullet _{Y/S}$ are differential operators of order $1$ over $S$ by Modules, Lemma 17.30.5.
 Thus it makes sense to consider the complex

 Please see the discussion in Derived Categories of Schemes, Section 36.24.